 With the lower taxes and lower general prices of luxury goods, luxury consumers are even planning a proper budget and time to buy luxury goods while traveling in France, Italy, or America for example.
 Fashion and luxury brands used to target Chinese consumers in European boutiques or airports.
 Today, China is taking back its domestic market and international brands need to adapt.

 How can we explain the popularity of those fashion brands among Chinese consumers?

-But the more important point will be that they are very active online, on the Chinese social media for example as some of them are very reticent on the West.
+But the more important point will be that they are very active online, on Chinese social media for example as some of them are very reticent in the West.
 Let’s take the example of Ferragamo which is very active on WeChat and Weibo.
 They are very good at entertaining their community and interacting with their followers.
-On their WeChat posts, they diffuse beautiful photos and achieve have more than 7K views per post.
+On their WeChat posts, they diffuse beautiful photos and achieve more than 7K views per post.